How To Refill A Lighter- Mastering the Art of Refilling

-Make sure the flame height adjuster on the lighter is all the way down before you begin refilling.
+Ensure the flame height adjuster on the lighter is down before you begin refilling.

-If it’s not, then you could get quite the surprise with a high flame once you’re ready to flick the switch again and ignite the flame.
+If it is not, you could get quite the surprise with a high flame once you’re ready to flick the switch again and ignite the flame.

-Most adjusters are turned in a clockwise fashion to lower the setting with most of them featuring a Phillips screw.
+Most adjusters are turned in the clockwise direction to lower the setting with most of them featuring a Phillips screw.

-You could have a wheel on your lighter that adjusts the flame as well, which is often located on the top of the lighter or on the side.
+You could have a wheel on your lighter that adjusts the flame, often located on the top of the lighter or on the side.

 Let the Air Escape Before Refilling (aka Bleeding)